siqpik/backend/api_document.md

 ### /api/attempts

-Add a pic attempt to the user who is logged in
+Add a pic attempt to the user who is logged in.

 - HTTP Method: **POST**
 - HTTP Status: